As we approach the sesiquentennial anniversary of the Mormon Exodus there have been many ways to remember this event.

 On July 4th, 1996 a group left Nauvoo, Illinois and begin their journey to Salt Lake City.
 This western migration was't be as slow as the teams & wagons used by our ancestors, but it certainly was equally arduous, as they will cover the nearly 1,300 miles on bicycles.

-If you are fortunate enough to have seen this modern caravan pass it probably looked like any other group of long distance cyclists.
+If you were fortunate enough to have seen this modern caravan pass it probably looked like any other group of long distance cyclists.
 I want to tell you about one of the quiet heroes you saw pass.
-Sharon Tanner is most unique amongst this group.
+Sharon Tanner was most unique amongst this group.
 Sharon has Cystic Fibrosis, is diabetic, and also blind.
 She is the one riding on the rear seat of the tandem bicycle, behind her father Lynn, and her mother (my sister) Beverly was driving the support van.

 To give a sense of our family's heritage that includes this route I have assembled these pages which relate the journey our ancestors took.

-Back to Lyle's Stuff
+Back to top